“Our Business is doing great without a website, so why should we invest in having a website?”

 Here is what your business listing would look like to receive top-dollar:

-Should-your-business-get-a-website-before-you-retire• Included in the business is a well-established, 5 year old website that’s had quarterly revisions to the content and can be sustained with monthly costs less than a utility payment or an insurance premium.
-This includes initial updates / adjustments to the website in your first month of business at no additional cost.
+• Included in the business is a well-established, 5-year-old website with quarterly revisions to the content and can be sustained with monthly costs less than a utility payment or an insurance premium.
+This includes initial updates/adjustments to the website in your first month of business at no additional cost.

 • Purchase a business that appears on the first page of Google for searches about “Plumbers, Plumbing and Plumbing Leaks” in Woodstock, Ontario.